stanley-gu/standardsCh/chapter.md

 are represented using CellML tend to be quite large.
 On average, my own analysis of a sample from the CellML repository (<www.cellml.org/examples/repository/>) indicates that each reaction in a model requires about 5 kilobytes of storage.

-Another key aspect of CellML is its provision for metadata support.
-The metadata can be used to provide a context for a model, such as the author name, when it was created and what additional documents are available for its description.
-CellML uses standard XML based metadata containers such as RDF and within RDF the Dublin Core.

-The CellML team has amassed a very large suite (hundreds) of models which provides many real examples of CellML syntax.
-This is an extremely useful resource for the community [@beard2009cellml].

 Owing to the complexity of CellML, one unfortunate side effect is that there are very few tools which can read and write CellML.
 As far as the author is aware